jinilover/miscellaneous-notes/Note_on_Haskell.md

 unit :: forall u.
 UnitName u => Temp u -> String unit _ = unitName (Proxy :: Proxy u)
 ```
 `forall` broadens the scope of `u` from the type signature to the function implementation as well.
-Since GHC 9.6.5 or maybe earlier, `ScopedTypeVariables` is not required in order to broaden the type variable scope.
+Since GHC 9.6.5 or maybe earlier, `ScopedTypeVariables` is enabled automatically to broaden the type variable scope.

 ## `Show` 101
 When enter a value on GHCi, it tries to display the result using its `Show` by `print` implicitly.